Goldoni (company)

 Goldoni S.p.A. is an Italian agricultural machinery manufacturer.
-The company was founded by Celestino Goldoni in Migliarinar.
-Modena, Italy in 1926.
+The company was founded by Celestino Goldoni in Migliarina, Modena, Italy in 1926.
 The company designs and builds specialized tractors, equal size wheel tractors, tractors with loading platform and motorized cultivators.

 History

 In 1926 Celestino Goldoni founded "Goldoni Agricultural Machinery" in a farmhouse in the countryside of Modena, beginning the production of irrigation's pumps.

 In 1950, the company added motocultivators and motomowers, which is sold through an exclusive commercial with the Federconsorzi through its net in Italy.

 In 1967, the first tractors were produced, with the series "Export", followed by the series "Universal" and the company expanded abroad through a series of trade agreements.